joesass/joesass.github.io/_posts/2016-12-07-welcome-to-joesass.md

 Well, the above is not actually hard and true.
 There are many coders who don't really care what the code looks like when you try to read it.
 They just care that it works and gets the job done.

-Confession: I was one of those coders.
+Confession: I was (and still might be) one of those coders.

 One of the most important habits that Flatiron School teaches is how to write beautiful and readable code while also making it functional and robust.
 It should be a pleasure to read it.